vic/flake-aspects/README.md

 }
 ```

-It is out of scope for this library to create OS configurations.
-As you might have guessed, exposing configurations would look like this:
+Creating OS configurations is outside the scope of this library.
+Exposing configurations might look like this:

 ```nix
 { inputs, ... }: